Dodgers vs. Brewers: Betting Trends, Records ATS, Home/Road Splits

 Dodgers vs. Brewers: Betting Trends, Odds, Records Against the Run Line, Home/Road Splits

-Freddie Freeman and the Los Angeles Dodgers will square off against Christian Yelich and the Milwaukee Brewers at Dodger Stadium on Tuesday at 10:10 PM ET, in the first game of a three-game series.
+Mookie Betts and the Los Angeles Dodgers will meet Carlos Santana and the Milwaukee Brewers on Wednesday at Dodger Stadium, at 10:10 PM ET.

-The Dodgers are favored in this one, at -225, while the underdog Brewers have +180 odds to upset.
-A 9-run total is set for the game.
+The Dodgers are listed as -250 moneyline favorites for this matchup against the Brewers (+195).
+An 8.5-run over/under is set in the contest.

 Rep your team with officially licensed Dodgers gear!
 Head to Fanatics to find jerseys, shirts, and much more.